 The first time you take a bite of a Reuben sandwich made with your very own homemade goose pastrami is mind-blowing.
 You may not even want your children present, because if you are like me, you might just blurt out, "Holy S@#t that's good!"

 Maybe a Reuben isn't your thing.
 You'd rather stand alone in your kitchen at 2 o'clock in the morning bent over a plate of tender smoked meat dipped in spicy mustard.
 I'm not here to judge you or your culinary choices.
-But this smoked goose recipe gives you those options.
+But this smoked Canada goose recipe gives you those options.

 WHAT IS PASTRAMI?